 Highlighted in numerous esteemed publications, Ms. Alper has been featured in The New York Times, the Huffington Post, the Washington Post, TIME, Forbes, CEO Magazine and Philanthropy Magazine.
 She emphasizes that the most important aspect of her career has been having a plan and mapping out her goals, keeping at the forefront of her mind where she sits in the lexicon of competition.
 Throughout her career, she has learned to persevere and acknowledge her attributes, as well as remain consistent in her goals.

 Prior to developing her commitment to strategic-based learning and mentorship, Ms. Alper was involved in the construction industry as a co-founder of a multi-million dollar project management company, in which the company built corporate headquarter facilities and high-end interiors for large businesses.
 Following her graduation from college, she spent five years working with incarcerated youth in Iowa’s Youth Detention System.
-Additionally, she served as a counselor to adolescents at Chestnut Lodge, a long-term psychiatric hospital in Maryland.
+Additionally, she served as a counselor to adolescents at Chestnut Lodge, a long-term psychiatric hospital in Maryland, and sits on the board of trustees of the Phillips Collection.

 Alongside her primary feats, Ms. Alper was also the host of her own radio talk show, “For Love or Money.”
 For more than 20 years, she has been a board member and trustee of the Alper Family Foundation.
 Ms. Alper currently focuses her efforts on working with universities in positioning themselves within mentorship programs, in which corporations and businesspeople share their knowledge with university students.